 In this scenario, Firm C paid around $25,000 for implementation.
 The main factor in keeping their costs low was their willingness to conform to a standard design and data process with little custom variation.
 This may be the best way to go for a small firm with both budgeting and staffing constraints.
 The resulting system provides an extremely positive return on investment, even at their small scale of operations.

 Moral of the story:

 It should be no surprise that the higher the client’s complexity, the higher the cost and vice versa.
 What’s important to note, however, are the decisions firms were able to make to control their costs.
-Those decisions range from design, to data prep, to the true need to advanced features like full disclosure management.
+Those decisions range from design to data prep to the true need for advanced features, like full disclosure management.
 No matter the cost required to implement and maintain your automation solution, the important metric to focus on is ROI.
 Is the investment going to be worth it, and how long until you see the benefit?
 It’s crucial to consider the internal and external costs and weigh those against the cost of doing business today.
 You can learn how to calculate ROI on content automation in our white paper here.
 Best of luck to you!

 Here are some related resources that might interest you:

 From the Blog:Pitchbook Problems?
 3 Ways Technology Can Help